SamedHira626/Autonomous_Vehicle/README.md

-# Cukurova Hydromobile Team (some works of our car)
+# Cukurova Hydromobile Team (some works of our car) we aim to participate to Teknofest Autonomous Vehicle Competition in September 2021

 VIDEO OF REAL-TIME LANE TRACKING SYSTEM (DOWNLOAD FROM THE LINK BELOW TO WATCH) https://user-images.githubusercontent.com/42544569/111962392-4c86d680-8b03-11eb-8a35-0b31c1df3cfa.mov

 -An image of our car